Rohit-Mene/REST-API-Wordle/README.md

 6) Make a guess in an active game: http PUT http://localhost:5000/guess/ guess_to_make:='{"game_id":<game_id>,"guess":"<guess>"}'
+  Note: The response for positions is 0th Index based.
   Use the JSON format after URL to enter input data for this api.
 Enter the game ID where <game_id> is and enter guess word where <guess> is.

     6a) If the word is the correct word it returns a JSON object in the form of,